xunit/xunit.analyzers/README.md

 This project contains source code analysis and cleanup rules for xUnit.net.
 It supports xUnit.net v2.0+ and Visual Studio 2015+.

-To start using the analyzers in your test project, simply add a reference to the [xunit.analyzer NuGet package](https://www.nuget.org/packages/xunit.analyzers/).
+To start using the analyzers in your test project, simply add a reference to the [xunit.analyzers NuGet package](https://www.nuget.org/packages/xunit.analyzers/).

 To open an issue for this project, please visit the [core xUnit.net project issue tracker](https://github.com/xunit/xunit/issues).